personium/website/src/getting-started/appdev-process.md

 The procedures for setting up the environment are as follows.

-1. clone of personium-blank-app to local development environment
+1. clone personium-blank-app to local development environment
 2. Construction of application Cell
    1. Editing the configuration file
    2. Deploy to application Cell (execute `npm run deploy`)